-- Salt water rinse.
-This is a classic treatment for all kinds of soreness in the mouth.
+- Saltwater rinse – This is a classic treatment for all kinds of soreness in the mouth.
 It may be a bit aggravating at the time but ultimately it will be soothing and will help dry out the sore.
 Use at a ratio of 1 teaspoon salt to ½ cup warm water.
-Swish for up to 30 seconds, then spit out.
+Swish for up to 30 seconds, then spits out.
 You can use this as often as you need.

-- Baking soda.
-While also being salty, it is alkaline, and so it can help balance the pH of your mouth and therefore reduce the sore.
-Make a baking soda rinse and use as a canker sore remedy the same way you would the salt water rinse.
+- Baking soda – While also being salty, it is alkaline, and so it can help balance the pH of your mouth and therefore reduce the sore.
+Make a baking soda rinse and use it as a canker sore remedy the same way you would the saltwater rinse.

 - This wonderful herb that makes holiday stuffing taste like stuffing is also great at reducing inflammation in the mouth.
-You can make an easy canker sore remedy mouthwash that has anti inflammatory and antibacterial properties.
+You can make an easy canker sore remedy mouthwash that has anti-inflammatory and antibacterial properties.
 Use one to two tablespoons of fresh sage leaves, available at your grocery store, and brew with boiling water.
 Let steep for five minutes before straining and then let it cool.
-Swish for two minutes then spit out.
+Swish for two minutes then spits out.

-- Zinc lozenges.
-Zinc helps boost your immune system so it can kill the bacteria causing your canker sore.
+- Zinc lozenges – Zinc helps boost your immune system so it can kill the bacteria causing your canker to sore.
 Just use the lozenge per the package instructions.

-- Deglycyrrhizinated licorice.
-This is an herbal extract of licorice that has anti inflammatory properties and is great at helping stomach ulcers, which is why it is thought to work well for canker sores.
+- Deglycyrrhizinated licorice – This is an herbal extract of licorice that has anti-inflammatory properties and is great at helping stomach ulcers, which is why it is thought to work well for canker sores.
 DGL is found in capsule forms at vitamin shops or online.
-To make into a canker sore remedy, use one capsule and mix with one cup of warm water, then swish for three minutes and spit out.
+To make it into a canker sore remedy, use one capsule and mix with one cup of warm water, then swish for three minutes and spit out.
 You can also find DGL patches that are meant to apply to canker sores.
 Use for 30 minutes and then remove.